ManuelMcLure/OctoPrint-WiFiStatus/README.md

 You can configure whether the plugin will display:

-- The Access Point BSSID
+- The access point BSSID
+- The WiFi channel frequency
 - The IPV4 address(es) assigned to the WiFi interface
-- The IPV6 assress(es) assignes to the WiFi interface
+- The IPV6 address(es) assigned to the WiFi interface

 # Acknowledgements